arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplications/HOL.md

 - Configure a SQL Server Virtual Machine
 - Connect a sample Web application with the SQL Server using a public endpoint
-- Deploy a sample Web application to a Cloud App in Windows Azure
+- Deploy a sample Web application to a Cloud App in Microsoft Azure